ZahoorKaladi/Predictive-Model-Using-LSTM-with-Keras/README.md

-# Predictive Model Using LSTM with Keras
+# Household Power consumption Predictive Model Using LSTM with Keras

 ## Overview
 This project utilizes **Keras** and **LSTM** (Long Short-Term Memory) networks for building a predictive model.
 The model aims to predict time-series data (such as household power consumption) based on historical patterns.
 The architecture includes the use of **Sequential**, **Dense**, **Flatten**, and **LSTM** layers to process and predict values efficiently.